ninfueng/lloyd-max-quantizer/README.md

 <p align="center">
   <img width="50%" height="50%" src="https://github.com/stillame96/lloyd-max-quantizer/blob/master/outputs/results.png">

-From this figure, upper graph shows an input signal or a Gaussian noise with zero mean and a unit variance.
-The middle graph displays the optimized quantization location given the input signal.
-The bottom graph shows an result signal or an quantized Gaussian noise. <br>
+From the figure, the upper-figure shows an input signal or a Gaussian noise with zero mean and a unit variance.
+The middle-figure shows optimized quantization locations given the input signal.
+The bottom-figure shows a result signal or an quantized Gaussian noise. <br>

 From this implementation, mean square error of 8-bit quantization of Gaussian noise is 3.595888887954022e-05.